 Love the Look of Porcelain

 Porcelain enamel on cast iron or steel gives you a sink with a smooth, glossy finish at a reasonable price tag.
 For a style bonus, these sinks come in a variety of colors.
 For a time bonus, cleaning them is simple.
-With many advantages to this type of sink, you may think that porcelain enamel is tops.
+With many advantages to this type of sink style, you may think that porcelain enamel is tops.
 But consider the following drawbacks to porcelain enamel.

 Although a hot pan won’t damage the finish, dropping a pot in one of these sinks may chip or crack the sink.
 Even a knife dropped into the basin may chip or nick the enamel.
 If you have kids in your home who help clear the table, you may want to think twice about whether a porcelain enamel sink can withstand the heavy use from your family.
 Small damaged areas on a sink can allow the metal underneath to rust, which compromises the sink’s integrity.